Danathus/ggj-resurrection-2012/ggj-resurrection/ggj-resurrection/readme.txt

 Your performance in life gives you more time in death.

-Your soul collecting will make you stronger in life!
+Your after-life soul collecting will make you stronger in life!

 Enjoy the endless-ness!

+Made by:

+Matt Collins
+Larry LeBron
+William Liew
+Danathus aka Dan McCue